PratesJr/nest-js-scaffold/README.md

 # Description

-This Project is a NestJs TypeScript scaffold to all my personal projects.
+This Project is a NestJs TypeScript boilerplate for all my personal projects.

 ## What is included